TomVincentUK/snompy/docs/index.rst

 pysnom
 ======
-Finite dipole model for scanning near-field optical microscopy contrast.
+A Python package for modelling contrast in scanning near-field optical microscopy measurements.

 This documentation is split into the following sections: